alexfrunza/tw-2024/README.md

 #### Description

-- The application will crawl the movie database and get the latest movies.

-- The application will allow users to search for actors and movies.

 - The application will allow users to see the details of an actor or a movie.

 - The application will allow users to see the connections between actors and movies.

 #### Data flow

-- The user will search for an actor or a movie.
+- The user will access a show/actor page.

 - The application will send a request to the server.

-- The server will search for the actor or movie in the database.
+- The server will search for the actor or show in the database.

 - The server will send the results to the user.